FlipsideCrypto/ethereum-models/models/doc_descriptions/blocks/eth_gas_limit.md

 {% docs eth_gas_limit %}

-Total gas limit provided by all transactions in the block.
+[BETA TABLE] - Total gas limit provided by all transactions in the block.

 {% enddocs %}